vitormascia/battle-engine/README.md

 ```

 This gives more flexibility — especially for special cases like index creation — while still keeping most migrations safe and isolated.

+### 🔄 Transactional Battle Processing

+Battles are a multi-step, state-changing operation involving several entities:

+* Creating the battle
+* Resolving a winner & loser
+* Applying loot and saving a battle snapshot
+* Updating the battle record

+To ensure consistency and prevent partial writes (e.g., a winner is chosen but the battle wasn’t saved), I wrapped all of the code related to the process of a battle in a single database transaction.

+I explicitly set the `READ COMMITTED` isolation level, which:

+* Prevents dirty reads
+* Ensures a good balance of consistency and performance
+* Aligns with PostgreSQL default and production-ready settings

+Even though the battle resolution logic is broken into separate service methods, they all share the same transactional entity manager, so it’s one atomic operation from start to finish.

+This setup ensures that battles are resolved reliably, consistently and without any surprise race conditions or partial states.